March 5, 2026·Tutorial·1 min read

 Configure Claude for Fragments MCP

-Add the Fragments server to your project-level MCP config:
+Add the hosted Fragments MCP endpoint to your project-level MCP config:

 {